oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 > **Note:** The application ID in the screenshots may vary.
 Please ignore the application ID.

-> **Important:** This workshop requires access to a Generative AI provider of your choice.
-Oracle APEX connects to your chosen AI provider using your own credentials — Oracle APEX does not provide or include AI model access.
-Usage of the AI provider's API may incur costs charged directly by that provider, depending on your plan and usage.
-Please review your AI provider's pricing before proceeding.
+> **Important:** This workshop requires an active account with a supported Generative AI provider.
+Oracle APEX connects to the provider of your choice using your own credentials.
+Any charges for API usage are billed directly by your provider.
+Please review your provider's pricing before proceeding.

 ## Labs